csprod02/RP1B_Final_Project/README.md

 ## Parsnp

 To obtain the multi sample VCF files used in this study, Parsnp was run on bacterial populations of 1000 genomes.
-An example of the command used to generate the multi sample VCF for *S. typhimurium* is shown below
+An example of the command used to generate the multi sample VCF for *S. typhimurium* is shown below:

 `parsnp -r ../../team_genomes/reference/S_typhimurium_HC5_296366_SAL_TC7523AA_AS.result.fasta -d ../..team_genomes/fasta -o parsnp_output -p 8 --vcf`

+## Conda Environment

+The conda environment with all required packages, as well as the correct installation of Parsnp can be found at the following: `rp1b_env.yaml`